 Consider a set of particles A, B and C with the following reaction: A + B ⇾ C with binding rate constant ka [m3/s] and C ⇾ A + B and unbinding rate kd [s-1].
 In a box with length L [m] and periodic boundary conditions, the reaction will relax towards equilibrium.
 For this system, we can calculate the number of C particles analytically.

 where NA, NB and NC are the number of A, B, and C respectively in the volume V = L3, and KD = kd/ka is the dissociation constant.
 The number of C particles thus depends on the dissociation constant, that is the ratio of the association and dissociation rate, and not on the absolute values of the rate constants.
 This can be used to test the code.
-To run an eGFRD simulation of this reaction, enter the following command:
+To run an eGFRD simulation of this reaction, enter the following command in the Unix shell after installing the package:

 ./RunGfrd Equilibrium -ka 1e-19 -kd 2e-2 -p 100 -e 200 > data.out